 - The WRC lounge is considered a place of progressive women's politics, a bastion of activism and a location where all women can come together to share poetry, spoken word and feminist readings.

-- The WRC is instrumental in implementing the first rape crisis center at UCR and pushing the university to provide a women's studies major.
+- The WRC is instrumental in implementing the first rape crisis center at UCR and pushing the university to offer a women's studies major.

-- When a campus administrator proposes eliminating the WRC, the campus community responds with petitions, rallies and protests that ultimately save the center.
+- When a university administrator proposes eliminating the WRC, the campus community responds with petitions, rallies and protests that ultimately save the center.

 - The WRC founds the Leadership Community for Women Club (TLC Club) as part of the Leadership Community for Women initiative.

-- Dr. Sims adds UCR’s first institutional membership with the American Association of University Women.
+- Dr. Sims initiates UCR’s first institutional membership with the American Association of University Women.